 Institutional Success - Employee Diversity

 Diverse New Hires measures the percentage of diverse new hires each year.
 The district’s diversity has gradually increased in recent years, reaching a high of 34.8% in 2017.
-The percentage of diverse new hires at Harper has also increased recently, reaching 30.8% in FY2017.
-This percentage represents 32 diverse new hires out of 104 new hires overall.
+The percentage of diverse new hires at Harper has also increased, and in FY2018, surpassed the district diversity for the first time by reaching 35.2%.
+This percentage represents 32 diverse new hires out of 91 new hires overall.

 Improvement = 32.8%+ – This target varies annually based on district diversity.

 Underrepresented Employee Separations measures the percentage of underrepresented employees who separate from the College through voluntary resignation.
-The FY2017 voluntary separation rate of underrepresented employees decreased to 11.9% but remained above the overall employee separation rate of 8.2%.
+The FY2018 voluntary separation rate of underrepresented employees decreased to 11.0% but remained above the overall employee separation rate of 5.9%.

 There is a relatively small number of employees voluntarily resigning from the College each year.
-For example, 67 employees voluntarily resigned in FY2017, 19 of whom were diverse employees.
+For example, 47 employees voluntarily resigned in FY2018, 18 of whom were diverse employees.
 These small annual numbers lead to increased variability in results from year to year.
-In three of the last five years, the underrepresented employee separation rate was higher than the overall employee separation rate.
+In four of the last five years, the underrepresented employee separation rate was higher than the overall employee separation rate.

 Stretch = The percentage of underrepresented employees who separate from the College should be less than each year's overall employee separation rate